 The influence of intuitive afterlife beliefs on philosophical reflections on postmortem identity

-Funded by the Immortality Project, University of California, Riverside, carried out at the University of Oxford.
+Funded by the Immortality Project, University of California, Riverside, carried out at the VU University Amsterdam (ongoing)

 Funding: USD 18,683.52